helsingborg-stad/spm-public-calendar/README.md

 }.store(in: &cancellables)
 ```

-If you want to make sure the values you get are corret (and not due to an empty database) you can always use fetch.
-While you can force an update you probably don't need to. if there's a need to for an update the library will fetch new values.
+If you want to make sure the values you get are current (and not failty due to an empty database) you can always use fetch.
+While you can force an update you probably don't need to.
+If there's a need to for an update the library will fetch new values.
 ```swift

 let publicCalendar = PublicCalendar(fetchAutomatically: true)